knvsl/teapot-demo/_site/shading.md

 uniform float kD;
 ```

 We pass in the lights position to calculate the light direction.
-You could also pass in the light direction vector.
-We define some additional uniforms. `kD` is the diffuse intensity, `diffuseColor` is the color of the surface under light, and `lightColor` represents the color of the light itself.
+We also define some additional uniforms. `kD` is the diffuse intensity, `diffuseColor` is the color of the surface under the light, and `lightColor` represents the color of the light itself.

-We also define two varying variables, `vLight` will hold our light direction vector and `vNormal` will hold our normal in the proper coordinates.
+We also define two varying variables, `vLight` will hold our light direction vector and `vNormal` will hold our normal.

 ```glsl
 varying vec3 vLight;